What is a Community Garden?

 What do members of the garden do?

 Garden members are assigned an individual plot.
 Throughout the year they plant, care for, and harvest their plots.
 The harvests from these plots provide fresh produce at a fraction of the cost for gardeners and their families.
 Members also contribute four volunteer work hours to the whole garden.
-These are often done during work parties held throughout the year.
+These are often done during work days held throughout the year or by completing individual tasks.
 Members are encouraged to get to know their garden neighbors and create a community with each other.

 There is one full plot dedicated to educating members and the public of the many joys and benefits of gardening.
 The Educational Director cares for this plot all year round.
 This plot is used to help demonstrate different space saving techniques for urban gardens and the basics on caring for vegetables.
 Harvests from this plot are donated to the Grace Episcopal Church Food Pantry.

 This plot is dedicated to the garden’s first Educational Director, Becky Selleck, who passed away in 2015.